abhishek9sharma/pydownloader/readme.md

         -- Linux   : python3 run.py -u resourceurls.txt -d <destfolderpath>

 		where destfolderpath is the path of destination folder where files are to be downloaded

+7. The execution trace logs are generated in the Folder below -- *pydownloader/resourcedownloader/Logs*

+8. In order to run TestCases run the following command from command prompt

+        -- Windows  : pytest
+        -- Linux    : pytest